fairport-nasa/webfront/README.md

 Clientside code retrieves data from the server to create graphs and sensor overview panels.
 Additionally,

 ## API
-Useful if you wish to build your own client, or otherwise interface with the server.
+Useful you wish to build your own client, or otherwise interface with the server.

 ### REST